The Aramendia Plumbing, Heating and Air Guide to Fall Allergy Season

 • Stuffed toys

-• Mattresses and other padded furniture
+• Mattresses and other cushioned furniture

-• Debris buildup inside your ductwork
+• Debris buildup inside your air ducts

 Solutions for Seasonal Fall Allergies